-4.2.7 Kathmandu Valley Development Act aims to reconstruct, extend and develop towns with reference to accommodate the population pressure and urban growth within Kathmandu Valley.
-Essential services and emerging facilities are made available to the people in common through a planned physical infrastructure.
+4.2.7 Kathmandu Valley Development Act aims to reconstruct, extend and develop towns with reference

 Health support facilities are emphasised in income generation undertakings for the common people in a sustained environment.

 3.4.2.8 National Environment Act defines, Solid waste, Emission/ Effluent, Bio- diversity, National Resources, Environment, Pollution, Conservation, Initial Environment Examination (IEE), Environment Impact Assessment (EIA) and designates to the "Ministry of Population and Environment" as the concerned executing authority.
-In the act there is provision for appointing an Environmental Inspector who is responsible for minimising and controlling pollution and processing the papers enclosed with IEE/EIA Reports.
-To enforcethese rules the Inspector is authorised to fine to the obstructing party an amount not exceeding RS.
+In the act there is provision for appointing an Environmental Inspector who is responsible for minimising and controlling pollution and processing the papers enclosed with IEE/ EIA Reports.
+To enforce these rules the Inspector is authorised to fine to the obstructing party an amount not exceeding RS.
 50,000.

 3.4.2.9 Water Resources Act is an important legal instrument to give absolute recognition to the state's ownership and control of all national water resources.
-It authorises the government to issue water rights/permits or licenses for water resources development to agencies in any sector as covered by the Act.
+It authorises the government to issue water rights/ permits or licenses for water resources development to agencies in any sector as covered by the Act.
 But the use of resources for drinking waster, domestic and group or community irrigation purposes which enjoy the order of priority under the Act, are absolved from requiring licenses.